Probing hairy black holes caused by gravitational decoupling using quasinormal modes and greybody bounds: Introduction

 Quantum mechanics and general relativity form the bedrock of the current understanding of physics, but the two theories don't to work together.
 In 1974, Hawking had showed that black holes are not perfectly ``black" but actually emit particles \cite{Hawking:1974rv,Hawking:1975vcx} as well as scatter, absorb and radiation.
 Hawking radiation propagates on the curved spacetime due to the black hole, and the curvature of spacetime behaves like a gravitational potential where the radiation is scattered from it.
 There are two parts: (i) Reflected back into black hole and (ii) transmitted to spatial infinity.
 Hence one can calculate the transmission probability, known as the greybody factor, using various methods such as the matching technique \cite{Fernando:2004ay}, the WKB approximation for the high gravitational potential \cite{Parikh:1999mf,hwkb1} and using the rigorous bound \cite{Boonserm:2008zg,Boonserm:2019mon,Visser:1998ke}.
 On the other hand, the evaporation rate is proportional to the total absorption cross section.
 Since Hawking's discovery, there have been many studies done on the absorption cross section of scalar field in black hole spacetime.
 First Sanchez \cite{Sanchez:1977si} had calculated the absorption cross section of massless scalar wave for the Schwarzschild black hole in the high-frequency regime, which exhibits oscillation around the geometrical optics limit using numerical methods.
 It is known that the low frequency behavior of the scalar field absorption by black hole tends to surface area of the event horizon \cite{Das:1996we}.
 At high energy, the absorption cross section oscillates around a limiting constant value.
 For a scalar field absorbed of a spherically symmetric black hole, using complex angular momentum methods, Decanini et al. had derived the Sanchez's result in the high-frequency regime with a more accurate coefficient.
 They obtain the absorption cross section using sinc-function $\sigma_{a b s}=-8 \pi e^{-\pi} \sigma_{\text {geo }} \operatorname{sinc}[2 \pi(3 \sqrt{3} M) \omega]$, with $\operatorname{sinc}(x)=(\sin x) / x$ and $\sigma_{g e o}=27 \pi M^{2}$ which are related to the properties of the unstable photon orbit \cite{Decanini:2011xw,Decanini:2011xi}.
 At high frequency approximation, it is shown that the oscillatory term arises from a sum of Regge poles which are characteristic resonances of the spacetime related to the QNMs.
-Note the physical importance that the formula of sinc-function provides us the relation for the maxima fluctuation period in terms of constructive interferences of the ``surface wave" trapped near the photon sphere as the eikonal contribution \cite{Andersson:1994rm,Decanini:2009mu,Decanini:2010fz}.
 Briefly, Sinc approximation describes numerically and physically the fluctuations of the high energy absorption cross section.